‘People do not consider Congress an alternative, no dialogue within party,’ says Kapil Sibal

 “We lost all the bye-elections in Gujarat,” he pointed out.
 “Even in the Lok Sabha elections we had not won a single seat there.
 In some of the constituencies in Uttar Pradesh, the Congress candidates in the bye-elections notched up less than 2% of the votes cast.
 Three of our candidates in Gujarat lost their deposits.
 So the writing is on the wall.”

-He expressed concerns over the fact that Congress has not been able to emerge as an alternative in big states like Bihar and Uttar Pradesh for decades now and is performing poorly even in states like Madhya Pradesh and Gujarat, where the contests are not multi-cornered.
+He expressed concerns over the fact that the Congress has not been able to emerge as an alternative in big states like Bihar and Uttar Pradesh for decades now and is performing poorly even in states like Madhya Pradesh and Gujarat, where the contests are not multi-cornered.

 ‘No dialogue, no effort for a dialogue’

-In August this year, 23 Congress leaders, including Sibal, had written to party president Sonia Gandhi suggesting that there has been a “steady decline of the party”, as witnessed in the 2014 and 2019 Lok Sabha elections, but no “honest introspection” to analyse the reasons for these massive defeats.
+In August this year, 23 Congress leaders, including Sibal, had written to party President Sonia Gandhi suggesting that there has been a “steady decline of the party”, as witnessed in the 2014 and 2019 Lok Sabha elections, but that no “honest introspection” was done to analyse the reasons for these massive defeats.

-On being asked if any action was taken on the letter, Sibal said “there has been no dialogue and there seems to be no effort for a dialogue by the leadership”.
+On being asked if any action was taken on the letter, Sibal said, “There has been no dialogue and there seems to be no effort for a dialogue by the leadership”.

 He asserted that the fact that the Congress Working Committee, the highest decision making body of the party, is a nominated one, is the reason behind the leadership’s reluctance to address the matters at hand.